Gnkgo/summaries/computer-networks/cn_summary.md

     - Hides internal network structure and configuration ($\rightarrow$ privacy)

 **How does client access server (get destination address)?**
-- Contact server through its ublic IP address
+- Contact server through its public IP address
-- NAT tranlate source address to NAT's public address
+- NAT translate source address to NAT's public address
-- choose new port number from a pool of available ports and kep mapping between selected port number and interal host information.
+- choose new port number from a pool of available ports and kep mapping between selected port number and internal host information.

 **Stores**
 - port from client